afdataschool/python-intro/setup.md

 ~~~
 {: .source}

-Then create a new notebook by clicking "New" button on the right and selecting "Python 3" from the
+Then create a new notebook by clicking the "New" button on the right and selecting "Python 3" from the
 drop-down menu:

 ![](../fig/new-notebook.png)